Projects

 The Cancer Systems Microscopy Lab is engaged in key projects including diagnostic analysis of cancer patient-derived circulating tumour cell samples, development of new strategies for therapeutic lead / drug discovery, fundamental research into the composition, regulation and function of recently discovered Reticular Adhesions, and Proteomic Microscopy-based analysis of cell signalling systems.

-Circulating tumour cell analysis for precision diagnostics
+Multiplexed cell analysis based on liquid biopsy for safe, longitudinal precision diagnostics

 We aim to enable precision medicine by revolutionising analysis of signals driving cancer progression and therapy-resistance.
 We sample circulating tumour cells (CTCs) longitudinally and analyse them using Proteomic Microscopy, imaging up to 50 markers per CTC to quantify activity across multiple resistance-linked signalling pathways.
 Using multivariate statistics and artificial intelligence (AI), we classify resistant cancers by their signalling-drivers and train models to predict resistance mechanisms.
 This defines biomarker signatures with potential to stratify patients for targeted therapies.
 Beginning with prostate cancer, this precision diagnostic strategy is generalisable to many cancers.